christyr1q/christyr1q.github.io/src/posts/vector-features-mapbox-style-sheet-roadmap.md

 layout: post
 title: "Vector Features / Mapbox Style Sheet Roadmap"
 date: 2020-05-19
-thumb: "banner_web2.png"
+thumb: "vector-features-roadmap-1.jpeg"
-tags:
+tags: ["whirlyglobe"]
-    - "whirlyglobe"

 ---

+{% import 'macros/imgctl.njk' as imgctl with context %}

 Mapbox Style Sheet support has been ported to Android!
 Look for it in 3.1.